-For the 2022-23 and 2023-24 academic years, first-time students receive a $500 scholarship for continuing the family tradition.
-If your parent, sibling, grandparent, aunt or uncle, or cousin graduated from USF, you are eligible for this scholarship.
+For the 2022-23 and 2023-24 academic years, first-time students receive a $500 scholarship (up to four years) for continuing the family tradition.
+If your parent, sibling, grandparent, aunt or uncle, or cousin graduated from Saint Francis, you are eligible for this scholarship.

-This scholarship is available to USF students who meet criteria for financial aid, along with Antoinette Murray’s requirements of 20 hours of volunteer service per year, a GPA of 3.0 or higher, and an essay describing how community service has impacted them personally and is enhancing their educational experience.
+This scholarship is available to first-time and current USF students who meet criteria for financial aid, along with Antoinette Murray’s requirements of 20 hours of volunteer service per year, a GPA of 3.0 or higher, and an essay describing how community service has impacted them personally and is enhancing their educational experience.
 The scholarship is need-based and valued up to $2,500.
 Contact the Office of Financial Aid for an application.